Counties of Moldova

 Time zone+2 ~

 Russia acquired the eastern part of the principality of Moldavia from the Ottoman Empire in the 19th century.
 It became the guberniya of Bessarabia, consisting of all the territory between the Prum and Dniestr Rivers east of about 26°45' East.
 Bessarabia proclaimed its independence on 1918-01-24, in the chaos of World War I. It united with Romania two months later.
 The merger was ratified by the Paris Peace Conference in 1920.
 The Soviet Union asserted a claim to the territory.
 Unable to prevail, it established a Moldavian Autonomous Soviet Socialist Republic (capital Balta from 1924 to 1929, then Tiraspol) on the eastern side of the Dniestr.
 After the Molotov-Ribbentrop Pact, the Soviet Union and Germany carved up the intervening territory.
 In 1940, the Soviet Union moved in and annexed Bessarabia and Northern Bukovina from Romania.
 On 1940-08-02, the Moldavian Soviet Socialist Republic was created.
 It contained about 28,000 sq. km. of Bessarabian territory and 3,400 sq. km. of the Moldavian A.S.S.R.
 The remaining pieces - Northern Bukovina, 4,900 sq. km. of the Moldavian A.S.S.R., and 17,600 sq. km. of Bessarabia, including the districts of Belgorod Dniestrovskiy, Hertza, Hotin, and Izmail - became part of the Ukraine.
-Although Romania re-occupied this area during the war, the Soviet Union prevailed in 1944.
+Although Romania re-occupied this area during the war, the Soviet Union took it back in 1944.
 Moldavia once again declared independence on 1991-08-27, taking the name Moldova.
-More recently, the part of Moldova east of the Dniestr has formed a breakaway government, Transdniestria, which has not been recognized by any other country.
+More recently, the part of Moldova east of the Dniestr has formed a breakaway government, Transnistria, which has not been recognized by any other country.

 Other names of country: